wousst/raspi-favoriot/README.md

 Connecting Raspi with FAVORIOT
 ==============================
-A simple workaround on how to connect Raspi with IoT FAVORIOT middleware platform.
+A simple backend feeder connecting Raspi to FAVORIOT middleware platform.

 Author
 ------